data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 convert a Koalas dataframe into a Pandas dataframe, or a cuDF dataframe into a Vaex dataframe).

-Currently (Nov'20) there is no way to do this in an implementation-independent way.
+Currently (June 2020) there is no way to do this in an implementation-independent way.

 The main use case this protocol intends to enable is to make it possible to write code that can accept any type of dataframe instead of being tied to a